 But, the more you hide out of fear, the greater the fear will grow.

 Sometimes the opportunities, increased capabilities and outcomes you get to experience are far greater than you expected.

 It’s often never as bad as you think it will be.
 The confidence you may feel will often outweigh any negativity.

 We often create a negative reality in our own mind that isn’t there in the outside world.
-Use some of these ten strategies to create greater happiness and freedom in your business and life.
+Use some of these ten strategies to find happiness and create greater freedom in your business and life.
 They may also increase your motivation and confidence.

 About The Author

 Mark Pettit helps successful entrepreneurs become more focused and productive so they can expand their freedom, multiply their productivity and hit their goals faster.
-He works 1:1 with successful entrepreneurs in his Freedom to Focus Coaching Program.
+He works 1:1 with successful entrepreneurs in his Freedom to Grow Business Coaching Program.

 Sign up to my newsletter for thinking tools, tips and strategies on business growth, mindset, productivity, success habits and time management.